menuRivera/pythonai/README.md

 # Want to contribute?
 Feel free to fork the project and open pull requests when you feel like your feature/fix is ready.

-# Disclaimer
-I'm not a python dev, if you notice some kind bad practices or something like that, please feel free to let me know.